james-lynch-1/gba-project/README.md

 You can also go to the left/right edge of the screen to load a new area (you may become stuck)

 ## BUILDING:
-Get the DevKitPro toolchain first, then run "make" to build the project
+Get the DevKitPro toolchain first https://devkitpro.org/wiki/Getting_Started, then run "make" to build the project
 GBA file is included in the repo so just run that if you want

 ## IMPLEMENTED: